 - Implement a process or system to determine and control significant ESH impacts and risks, and demonstrate continual improvement and conservation of natural resources.

 - Implement a process or system to identify potentially hazardous situations and minimize their impact by maintaining and implementing effective emergency response plans.

-- Comply with TI's Control Chemicals and Materials Specification (EDGE 6453792) and with any applicable laws and regulations prohibiting or restricting the use or handling of specific substances.
-Suppliers should also disclose all chemical and material analytics to TI to help achieve regulatory compliance and meet TI and customer demands for such information.
+- Comply with TI's Control Chemicals and Materials Specification, and with any applicable laws and regulations prohibiting or restricting the use or handling of specific substances.
+Suppliers should also disclose all chemical and material analytics to TI to help achieve regulatory compliance, and meet TI and customer demands for such information.

-- Implement a process or system to address accident prevention and make efforts to reduce their injury/illness rate and report results to TI on an annual basis.
+- Implement a process or system to address accident prevention and make efforts to reduce their injury/illness rate and report results on an annual basis.
 The injury/illness rate should be less than half of the supplier's industry rate based on the Standard Industrial Classification (SIC) code over the previous 12-months.
 SIC is a U.S. system for classifying industries by a four-digit code.

-- Adhere to all applicable labor and anti-corruption laws, rules, and regulations and establish a policy or standard forbidding the payment/acceptance of bribes or kickbacks, human trafficking and slavery, underage labor, and forced or compulsory labor in the supply chain and supplier should cascade this requirement throughout their supply chain.
+- Adhere to all applicable labor and anti-corruption laws, rules and regulations, and establish a policy or standard forbidding the payment/acceptance of bribes or kickbacks, human trafficking and slavery, underage labor, and forced or compulsory labor in the supply chain.
+Suppliers should enforce this requirement throughout their supply chain.

-- Establish a policy that prohibits the use and or support of any entity that uses mineral extraction and transport of conflict minerals (tin, tantalum, tungsten and gold) to promote conflict in the Democratic Republic of the Congo or surrounding countries.
-Note: This only applies to Suppliers whose products contain conflict minerals.
+- Establish a policy that prohibits the use and/or support of any entity that uses mineral extraction and transport of conflict minerals (tin, tantalum, tungsten and gold) to promote conflict in the Democratic Republic of Congo or surrounding countries.